Cryptkeeper/fseq-file-format/README.md

 | 0 | `uint24` | Start Channel |
 | 3 | `uint24` | End Channel Offset |

+A `Sparse Range` is a channel range, defined by its starting channel and the range count.
+Channel indexes start at 0.

 ##### Example
 To denote channels 16-32, `Start Channel` would have a value of 15 (16 - 1 since channel indexes start at 0) and an `End Channel Offset` of 16 (32 - 16 = 16).